JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/explanation/generators/probe.md

 ## References

-Our Framework: Probabilistically Robust Recourse.
-"Probabilistically Robust Recourse: Navigating the Trade-offs between Costs and Robustness in Algorithmic Recourse".
-University of Tübingen, 2022.
+Pawelczyk, M., Datta, T., van-den-Heuvel, J., Kasneci, G., & Lakkaraju, H. (2023).
+Probabilistically Robust Recourse: Navigating the Trade-offs between Costs and Robustness in Algorithmic Recourse.
+In Proceedings of the 11th International Conference on Learning Representations (ICLR) 2023